masonhgn/agt_server/docs/administrators/creating-new-labs.md

 # Creating New Labs

-This guide provides a step-by-step process for creating new labs in the AGT system.
-We'll use a simple "Coin Flip" game as an example to demonstrate the complete lab creation process.
+This guide provides a complete process for creating new labs in the AGT system.
+We'll use a simple "Coin Flip" game as an example.

 ## Lab Creation Overview

-Creating a new lab involves several components that work together:
+A new lab requires these components:

-1. **Game Implementation** - Defines the game mechanics and rules
+1. **Game Implementation** - Defines game mechanics and rules
-2. **Agent Examples** - Provides reference implementations for students
+2. **Agent Examples** - Reference implementations for students
 3. **Server Integration** - Enables the lab on the server
-4. **Student Stencil** - Gives students a starting point
+4. **Student Stencil** - Starting point for students
-5. **Documentation** - Explains the lab to students
+5. **Documentation** - Student and administrator guides
 6. **Testing** - Validates everything works correctly

 ## Step 1: Design Your Game

 ### Game Concept
-Start by clearly defining your game:
+Define your game clearly:
 - **Objective**: What are players trying to achieve?
 - **Actions**: What can players do on their turn?
 - **State**: What information do players have?
 - **Rewards**: How do players score points?

 ### Example: Coin Flip Game
-Let's create a simple 2-player game where:
+A simple 2-player coordination game:
 - Players simultaneously choose "Heads" or "Tails"
 - If both choose the same, they both get 1 point
 - If they choose differently, they both get 0 points